 I believe that health and happiness can only be found when our societies develop a whole life, whole world perspective that honours all life.
 I am a Certified Nutritional Practitioner with a special interest in immune and digestive recovery including general detoxification and recovery from food allergies and candida overgrowth.

 I believe deeply in mind-body medicine and in conscious eating and lifestyle choices that benefit ourselves, our ecology and our local and global communities.
 I am passionate about the benefits of pure healing remedies and food choices.
 I'm passionate about a self responsible, co-creative, positive outlook and I'm passionate about the importance of healthy homes and an ethical, ecological, economy.

 The Power of the Mind and Brain

 We can use our minds to change our brains in a way that influences our bodies and our experience of life.
-Increasing evidence in the field of neuroplasticity, meditation and other mind science is providing abundant evidence of this rich opportunity that we all have to alter our experience of our circumstances and possibly even to alter our circumstances.
-As citizens and consumers, we have more power than we think, to create the changes in the world that we wish to see.
+Increasing evidence in the field of neuroplasticity, meditation and other mind science is providing evidence of the opportunity that we have to alter our experience of our circumstances and possibly even to alter our circumstances.
+And, on a more global level, as citizens and consumers, we have more power than we think, to create the changes in the world that we wish to see.

 Being the Change we Seek

 By seeking out product and service options that meet our principles, we are building change.
 In her book, EcoMind (one of my favorites), author Frances Moore Lappe writes about how we are collectively agreeing to (or complicit in), the creation of a world that individually, none of us would agree to.